-In the three month period ended December 31, 2014, operating activities from continuing operations generated cash of \$39.1 million compared to \$25.0 million in the prior year period.
-The increase of \$14.1 million was primarily due to a \$7.5 million decrease in acquisition transaction costs, a \$4.4 million decrease in interest paid and a \$1.4 million increase in net foreign exchange gains.
+In the three month period ended December 31, 2015, operating activities from continuing operations generated cash of \$34.8 million compared to \$39.1 million in the prior year period.
+The decrease of \$4.3 million was primarily due to a decrease in foreign exchange gains of \$1.4 million, an increase in interest paid of \$1.6 million, a \$1.4 million increase in income taxes paid and a \$3.5 million increase in cash used in changes in working capital balances, partially offset by an increase of \$3.9 million in rental revenue.

-In the three month period ended December 31, 2014, changes in working capital balances used cash of \$1.5 million.
-The components comprised:

-- i. a decrease in accounts payable and accrued liabilities of \$3.8 million, primarily due to the release of deposits received in the previous quarter related to the sale of an income-producing property which closed in the fourth quarter of 2014; partially offset by - ii. an increase in deferred revenue of \$0.9 million, due to the timing of rental receipts; - iii. a decrease in accounts receivable of \$0.9 million, also due to the timing of rental receipts; and - iv. a decrease in prepaid expenses of \$0.5 million.
+In the three month period ended December 31, 2015, changes in working capital balances used cash of \$5.0 million.
+The components comprised a decrease in accounts payable and accrued liabilities of \$2.0 million primarily due to the timing of payments for property-related and administrative expenses and a decrease in deferred revenue of \$3.1 million due to the timing of rental receipts.

-For the three month period ended December 31, 2013, the change in working capital balances used cash of \$0.6 million and was primarily comprised of a \$1.3 million decrease in accounts payable and accrued liabilities, primarily due to the payment of accrued acquisition costs, partially offset by a \$0.8 million decrease in accounts receivable due to the receipt of VAT receivable related to a completed expansion project in Germany.
+For the three month period ended December 31, 2014, the change in working capital balances used cash of \$1.5 million and was primarily comprised of a \$3.8 million decrease in accounts payable and accrued liabilities, primarily due to the release of deposits related to the sale of an income-producing property which closed in the fourth quarter of 2014, partially offset by a \$0.9 million decrease in accounts receivable and an increase in deferred revenue of \$0.9 million, both related to the timing of rental receipts.